do something

 }

-signals that a function should exit and return a given value
+return signals that a function should exit and return a given value

 Summary

-allow you to control the flow of an R program
+Control structures like if, while, and for allow you to control the flow of an R program

 Infinite loops should generally be avoided, even if they are theoretically correct.